Skip to main content

 "proto": "tls"}

 3. At this time, the packet will be rejected with the reason cache not ready in the -flow log as follows.
-This state can last from 30 to 90 seconds:
+This state can last from 10 to 90 seconds and the application will timeout not receiving a connection reset:

 {"dpt": 443,